 Is Click & Collect complicated to set up?

-All you need to do is fill out the product catalogue with photos, prices and product descriptions.
+All you need to do is upload your photos, prices and product descriptions to the product catalogue.
 (You can take your photos with a smartphone.)

 Thanks to our partnership with Stripe, customers can make their payments online via a bank or credit card.
-They can also pay directly in store, using the business’s existing cash register system.
+They can also pay directly in store, using the business’s existing payment system.

-- give their clients the direct link to the solution. (e.g. You can post a QR code on your shop door)
+- Give your clients the direct link to the solution. (e.g. You can post a QR code on your shop door)

 - Or you can add a link to your Facebook and Google My Business Pages, or on your website.